-The OCDO ensures government ICT and digital priorities and initiatives align across the ACT Government.
-It is responsible for:
+The Group ensures alignment of government ICT and digital priorities, innovation and initiatives across the ACT Government.
+The Group will:

-- guiding the future direction of ACT Government business operations, including service delivery to the ACT community.
+- guide the future direction of ACT Government business operations, including service delivery to the ACT community;

-- strategic direction, policy, and standards for whole of government ICT.
+- lead strategic direction, policy and standards for whole of government ICT and cyber;

-- improving whole of government ICT investment management, including providing advice to government.
+- improve whole of government ICT investment management;

-- integrating ACT Government services to make it more convenient for citizens and businesses to connect and do business with government.
+- integrate ACT Government services to make it more convenient for citizens and businesses to connect and do business with the government;

-- driving data use to inform evidence-based decision making, leading to delivering better services for citizens, and building a sustainable data capability in the ACTPS.
+- drive the use of data to inform evidence-based decision making, leading to delivery of better services for citizens, and building a sustainable data capability in the ACTPS;

-- shaping and sponsoring the development of digital capability at a whole of government level.
+- shape and sponsor the development of digital capability at a whole of government level.

-The ACT Data Analytics Centre (ACTDAC) improves how we use and share data across government to shape policy, improve customer experience, increase decision quality and speed and deliver better outcomes for our community.
-It delivers data projects, enables data sharing, releases government data to the community through open data and provides a range of data support services.
+ACT Data Analytics Centre (ACTDAC), which supports directorates to improve utilisation and sharing of data across government to shape policy, increase decision quality and timeliness, improve customer experience and deliver better outcomes for our community.
+The branch supports improved data governance and management practice, owns and manages the ACT Data Lake and open data portal, enables the safe and trusted release of government data assets, and provides a range of data support services.

 ACTDAC supports the implementation of the ACT Data Governance and Management Framework to drive stronger, more consistent, and more transparent data practices across the ACTPS.
 The framework consists of: